Ayrton Report - The Tomb of Thyi I and II

 Immediately in front of us, reaching down from the doorway to the floor of the room, was a long slope of limestone fragments, on which lay beams of wood covered with gold-leaf, and the other half of the door of which we had already found a part in the first corridor.
 Climbing down these chippings, we made a detailed survey of the objects in the room.

 Propped against the walls and lying on the floor were the remains of an immense wooden shrine, originally covered with gold-leaf, on which had been worked the scenes of sun-worship usual to this period.
 Almost all the gold had slipped from the upright pieces of wood, and lay in a crumpled mass on the floor, but fortunately one end of the shrine was lying flat.
-On this, on aground of gold-leaf, was a scene in which the king, Akhenaten, followed by Queen Thyi, make offerings to the Aten disk, the rays from which are terminated by hands, some of which offer the symbol of life to the king and queen, while others touch the offerings placed before it.
+On this, on a ground of gold-leaf, was a scene in which the king, Akhenaten, followed by Queen Thyi, makes offerings to the Aten disk the rays from which are terminated by hands, some of which offer the symbol of life to the king and queen, while others touch the offerings placed before it.
 We learn from the fragments that this shrine was made for Queen Thyi by her son Akenaten.

 Against the West wall, however, lay what we were looking for.
 Here had originally stood a four-legged couch, bearing the coffin of the queen.
 The legs of this couch had given way, allowing the coffin to drop to the floor below.
 The lid had fallen in, breaking in two halves and forcing the mummy out to one side.